 There is a clear and urgent need for a facility exclusively dedicated to homeless LGBTIQ2S youth.
 Nearly one in four homeless youth in Toronto identify as LGBTIQ2S and, facing homophobia at home, they lack the traditional social supports necessary for the transition from childhood to adulthood.
 Once on the street, these same youth report being afraid to access mainstream shelters and housing for fear of physical, psychological and sexual violence.
 In response to these challenges, Egale Centre will be exclusively dedicated to homeless LGBTIQ2S youth.

-- Paul Dowsett, principal architect at SUSTAINABLE.TO, a leading Canadian full-service sustainable architectural practice; and
+Paul Dowsett, principal architect at Sustainable, a leading Canadian full-service sustainable architectural practice; and

 Egale Centre will further distinguish itself from other shelters by incorporating the proven counselling services of Egale Youth Outreach, which has now been operating for over two years.
 In April 2014, Egale opened this crisis intervention and housing stabilization program to immediately begin addressing the needs of Toronto’s homeless LGBTIQ2S youth.
 The lessons learned from Egale Youth Outreach have helped shape the core of Egale Centre’s approach, design and operating plan.